-However, there are now many reasons why cash-savvy house hunters are opting for a more modestly sized home, and at any age.
+However, there are now many reasons why cash-savvy buyers are opting for a more modest home, and at any age.

 One recent report suggests that age is becoming less relevant - as one in five people are downsizing in their earlier years to help with household bills and raise windfall money.

 The study by Lloyds TSB reveals 59 per cent of people want to move to a smaller property better suited to their circumstances.

 A third would be looking to reduce their bills and one in three wanted to downsize to support their retirement plans.

 Meanwhile, research from the Castle Trust - a housing investment shared equity provider - suggests that 3.2 million households who are looking to sell their homes want to buy a new property that is an average of 57,400 cheaper.

 The result?
 Homeowners could raise approximately £186m towards their retirement by downsizing their homes.

 Whether an investor, first time buyer or retiree, the two bedrooms apartments make the ideal stylish but low maintenance home.
 Current prices start from £119,950.